ydigikat/TangSynth9/README.md

 The SOC divides the functionality into a control-plane, managed by the CPU, and a data plane which is a pure RTL pipeline.

-The MCU handles the more complicated and slower rate logic, concerned with voice allocation, parameters and MIDI parsing.
+The MCU handles the more complicated and slower rate logic, concerned with voice allocation, control rate signals (modulation), parameters and MIDI parsing.

 The RTL data-plane handles the voice DSP and is independent from the MCU.